Toronto police release video of suspect in murder of billionaire couple

-Toronto police release video of suspect in murder of billionaire couple Barry and Honey Sherman
+Toronto police release video of suspect in murders of billionaire couple Barry and Honey Sherman

-It has been four years since the couple was found strangled near their indoor pool
+It has been four years since the couple were found strangled near their indoor pool

 Toronto police have released a video of their only suspect in the murders of billionaire couple Barry and Honey Sherman.

-During a press conference on Tuesday police showed a short video showing an individual walking near the couple's home in North York.
+During a press conference on Tuesday police played a short video showing an individual walking near the couple's home in North York.
 Police described the individual as being between five foot six and five foot nine.
 They believe the individual is a male.

-According to The Toronto Star, the video was recorded by a home security camera sometime in the evening hours of Wednesday, 13 December, 2017, which was the night of the murders.
-The couple was found strangled in their home.
+According to The Toronto Star, the video was recorded by a home security camera sometime in the evening hours of Wednesday, 13 December, 2017, the night of the murders.
+The couple were found strangled in their home.

 Police are asking the public for help identifying the individual.